stellar-deprecated/docs/learn/integration-guides/identity-protocol.md

  - Needed KYC fields?

-**2) BankA gets the routing info for Joe so it can build the transaction**
+**2) BankA gets the routing info for Bogart so it can build the transaction**

+This is done by asking BankB's federation server to resolve `bogart*bankB.com`.

 BankA -> `https://FEDERATION_SERVER?type=name&q=bogart*bankB.com[&simple_kyc=true]`

 See [Federation](https://www.stellar.org/developers/learn/concepts/federation.html) for a complete description.
 The returned fields of interest here are:
- - Stellar AccountID
+ - Stellar AccountID of Bogart's FI
  - Bogart's routing info
  - Need Auth flag that says whether BankB needs to authorize the transaction or not.
  - kyc_yes *only returned if simple_kyc is true*